 Leslie died at home in Uniontown at the age of 71 on Nov.
 23, 1946.
 At the time, he was survived by two grandchildren.
 Obituaries were printed in the Connellsville Daily Courier and Uniontown newspapers.

-Grandson William E. LaClair (1908-1950) was a longtime truck driver in Uniontown for American Oil Company.
-He married Marie Reed, daughter of Josephine Reed, and they lived at 129 Lincoln Street in Uniontown.
+Son William E. LaClair (1908-1950) was born in 1908.
+He was a longtime truck driver in Uniontown for American Oil Company.
+He married Marie Reed ( ? - ? ), daughter of Josephine Reed, and they lived at 129 Lincoln Street in Uniontown.
 They had no children.
 After 22 years of employment with American Oil, William left home one day in March 1950, at the age of 42, saying "I'm going to look for work."
 He traveled to Pittsburgh's North Side, and shot himself using a .38 caliber revolver on a street corner near John Morrow School.
 Reported the Uniontown Morning Herald, authorities "added he had been suffering from a nervous disorder" and that "There were no eye-witnesses."
 As a widow, Marie apparently never remarried.
 She became manager of the S. & H. Green Stamp Store on East Church Street, maintaining that position for many years.

 Copyright © 2001, 2012 Mark A. Miner